tomerkatz2001/ScooPy/README.md

 1. `LOG_DIR`: Absolute path to where you would like the logs to be stored.
 By default, the operating system's temporary directory is used.
 2. `HEAP`: Value for Java's `-Xmx` argument for the synthesizer.
 By default, nothing is used.

-Once these are set, you can run LooPy with the `vscode/scripts/code` script for your operating system.
+Once these are set, you can run ScooPy with the `vscode/scripts/code` script for your operating system.

-e.g. in Bash, you can run LooPy using this command:
+e.g. in Bash, you can run ScooPy using this command:

 ``` sh
 cd vscode;